-NUR 533 Policy, Ethics, and Population Health 4 credits
+NUR 533 Policy, Ethics, and Population Health

-Prerequisite: Active and unencumbered RN license.
 This course examines public policy, political ideology, and ethics as they shape health policy across populations.
 Political ideology, social and health policy are considered within the lens of population based health and reducing health disparities.
 The role of the master's-prepared nurse is to lead and advocate within the public policy arena is explored and discussed.
 Contemporary issues in health policy viewed from the perspective of ethics and the social and material determinants of health are considered.
 A primary focus of the course is consideration and development of the knowledge and skills that the master's prepared nurse needs to be a change agent in health policy.